Stop Apologizing for God

 He ends with the most encouraging trend.
-“In the global Church we are seeing a fluorescence of faith that we haven’t seen since the book of Acts.
-In China, some have predicted that within 20 years 1-in-3 people could be Christians.
+“In the global church we are seeing a fluorescence of faith that we haven’t seen since the book of Acts.
+In China, some have predicted that within 20 years, 1-in-3 people could be Christians.
 In Africa, where 100 years ago 10% of Africans identified as Christians, today it’s 54%.
 In South America, whole cities are being swept with revival.
 God is on the move.
-Jesus promised he would build his Church and the gates of hell wouldn’t stand.
-The 1990s marked the greatest gathering of people into the Church in the history of the Church.”
+Jesus promised he would build his church, and the gates of hell wouldn’t stand (Matthew 16:18).
+The 1990s marked the greatest gathering of people into the church in the history of the church.”

 When it comes to proclaiming God as he has revealed himself in Scripture, the American church may be getting left in the dust.

 5. Boredom with God Will Cost Us Our Relevance

 Finally, as Dyck sees the fruit of gospel ministry internationally, and sees new opportunities around the globe and here at home, he is less interested in trying to correct the ceaseless stream of manufactured caricatures in domesticated gods being fashioned in America and Britain.